 The proposed Land Use Compatibility Guideline recommends that both AOI and MSD be measured from the property line of a major facility and the property line of a sensitive land use.
 The Guideline also outlines that there may be instances where there is a buffer on a property and, in specific circumstances, the planning authority may allow the measurement of the separation distance from the source the adverse effect (building or equipment) as opposed to the property line.
 The Guidelines do not generally recommend this alternative measurement approach as it does not consider future facility expansions.
-The existing D-Series Guidelines permit AOIs and MSDs to be measure these distances from site-specific zones will result in larger setbacks from major facilities and/or sensitive land uses.
+The existing D-Series Guidelines permit AOIs and MSDs to be measured from a site-specific zone.
+Eliminating the possibility of planning authorities to measure these distances from site-specific zones will result in larger setbacks from major facilities and/or sensitive land uses.
 The proposed alternative to measuring setbacks from the property line requires significant engagement with existing major industries, which may not always be practical or feasible.
 Regional staff encourage the Province to re-consider permissions to measure setbacks from site-specific zones.